Can One Remain In The UK After A Partners Demise?

 The time an application takes can vary wildly - in general you should look for it to take around the same time as most other visa applications which would be around eight weeks.
 This gives UKVI time to collate all the data that you provided and to make a decision based upon it.
 This is quite a rough estimate and will depend largely on how straightforward your individual application is.

 If you need help with your application or pulling together all of your supporting documentation then please get in touch.
-Our immigration specialists are well used to forming applications for Indefinite Leave to Remain (ILR) we can help to take the strain and pressure off of your application and take care of it for you.
+Our immigration solicitors are well used to forming applications for Indefinite Leave to Remain (ILR) we can help to take the strain and pressure off of your application and take care of it for you.

 There are many different types of articles that UKVI may look for to prove that your relationship is valid, these will normally consist of documents such as bills and any work-related paperwork that may prove you're in the country and were together for enough time.

 If you are concerned about the potential paperwork or documentation that may be required to prove a relationship then please get in touch.
-Our immigration specialists can help to narrow down the paperwork you would need and what is likely to be acceptable to UKVI and to form the basis of an application for Indefinite Leave to Remain (ILR) after your partner has passed away.
+Our immigration lawyers can help to narrow down the paperwork you would need and what is likely to be acceptable to UKVI and to form the basis of an application for Indefinite Leave to Remain (ILR) after your partner has passed away.